ibm-cloud-docs/watson-assistant/faqs.md

 {: #faq-classic-lifecycle}
 {: faq}

 IBM has no plans to discontinue the classic {{site.data.keyword.conversationshort}} experience.
 You will always be able to build on the platform.
-But, we encourage you to explore the benefits and capabilities in the new {{site.data.keyword.conversationshort}}.
+However, we encourage you to explore the benefits and capabilities in the new {{site.data.keyword.conversationshort}}.
 For more information, see the [Getting Started guide](https://www.ibm.com/blogs/watson/2021/12/getting-started-with-the-new-watson-assistant-part-i-the-build-guide/){: external} or the [documentation](/docs/watson-assistant) for the new experience.

 ### Where are the search skill and channel integrations in the new {{site.data.keyword.conversationshort}} experience?
 {: #faq-integrations}